LeSiiN/lsn-evidence/README.md

 ### New Items
 - rag - Allows Criminals to delete nearby Evidence.
 - evidencecleaningkit - Allows Police Officers to remove evidence. ( No need for the commands then )
-- dnatester - Allows Police Officers to get the DNA hash of the nearest Player.